fetchai/agents-aea/docs/skill.md

 There can be one or more `Behaviour` classes per skill.
 The developer must create a subclass from the abstract class `Behaviour` to create a new `Behaviour`.

+A behaviour can be registered in two ways:

+- By declaring it in the skill configuration file `skill.yaml` (see [below](#skill-config))
+- In any part of the code of the skill, by enqueuing new `Behaviour` instances in the queue `context.new_behaviours`.

 * `act(self)`: is how the framework calls the `Behaviour` code.

 !!!
 Todo